Riskdiver/CRT-Dusha/README.md

 #### LCD Image Retention (DC Voltage Buildup)

-On LCD panels, repeated transitions between bright and very dark frames can cause ions inside the liquid crystal layer to drift over time.
-This ion drift creates a DC voltage buildup in the pixel cells, which manifests as temporary image retention ("burn-in").
-This is a physical panel behavior, not a shader bug, and it only occurs with high-contrast static images displayed for extended periods.
+On LCD panels, prolonged display of high-contrast static patterns can cause ions in the liquid crystal layer to drift, leading to a DC voltage buildup inside the pixel cells.
+This buildup can temporarily bias the pixels, resulting in image retention (“burn-in”).
+This is an electro-physical property of LCDs, not a shader issue, and it primarily appears when alternating bright and dark frames repeat in a perfectly even pattern.

 **Examples**: